William S. Cleveland

-William Swain Cleveland II (born 1943) is an American computer scientist and professor of statistics and professor of computer science at Purdue University, known for his work on data visualization, particularly on nonparametric regression and local regression.
-He is remembered as one of the developers of the S programming language.
+William Swain Cleveland II (January 24, 1943 – March 27, 2026) was an American computer scientist, professor of statistics and professor of computer science at Purdue University, known for his work on data visualization, particularly on nonparametric regression and local regression.
+He was one of the developers of the S programming language.

-Biography
+Early life and career

 Cleveland obtained his AB in Mathematics mid 1960s from Princeton University, where he graduated under William Feller.
-For his PhD studies in Statistics he moved to Yale University, where he graduated in 1969 under Leonard Jimmie Savage.
+For his PhD studies in statistics he moved to Yale University, where he graduated in 1969 under Leonard Jimmie Savage.

-After graduation Cleveland started at Bell Labs, where he was staff member of the Statistics Research Department and Department Head for 12 years.
-While at Bell Labs, he helped to develop the S programming language, a precursor to R. Eventually he moved to the Purdue University, where he became Professor of Statistics and Courtesy Professor of Computer Science.
+After graduation Cleveland started at Bell Labs, where he was staff member of the Statistics Research Department and department head for 12 years.
+While at Bell Labs, he helped to develop the S programming language, a precursor to R. Eventually he moved to Purdue University, where he became Professor of Statistics and Courtesy Professor of Computer Science.